willshiao/transcript-parser/README.md

 - `data`
     + The transcript object after being parsed.
 - `callback(err, resolved)`
-    + A callback to be executed on function completion.
+    + A callback to be executed on function completion or error.